 The Good Egg’s original location is slap bang in the middle of north London’s most bougie playground, so it’s fitting that this Mediterranean all-day cafe is a good place to come with the kids.
 It’s excellent for sweet and savoury in the day, with everything from babka french toast to an egg and cheese bagel.
 They even do a special kids breakfast platter.
 Dinner is a little more adult, but all the kids around here grow up on pumpkin hummus, so they’re happy.

 Taking your child to the pub is a pastime that we strongly approve of.
 It’s character building.
 Little scamps living off scampi fries is adorable, isn’t it?
 Well, The Coach isn’t really that sort of pub, but it suits much better.
 This Farringdon gastro-number serves all kind of child-friendly fare in a very nice airy, pub space.
-There are sausage rolls by the inch, plus possibly the best chips in London.
-And while you’ll obviously be snacking on these, there’s also a lovely menu of French bistro-fare to choose from.
+There are sausage rolls by the inch - and while you’ll obviously be snacking on these - there’s also a lovely menu of French bistro-fare to choose from.

 One of the excellent things about Ozone is that there’s a lot going on.
 A big central kitchen where everything’s being made, people sitting at the bar around it, people sitting at tables, staff going to and from tables constantly.
 It’s buzzy and hectic.
 And it’s also very loud.
 It’s the perfect conditions for your precious little thing to do something absolutely heinous with a bit of banana bread, and for nobody to notice.
 Not that they’d mind here.
 The service is excellent, as is the huge and varied menu.